Technology Planning, Pilots & Partnerships

 Next Generation 511 Traveler Information System

-SANDAG is also undertaking an effort to develop the concept for a new, Next Generation (NextGen) traveler information system, an expansion of the current 511 San Diego system.
-It is envisioned that the NextGen 511 will provide a comprehensive system that allows for seamless planning and paying for a trip involving multiple transportation services, as well as booking and paying for a trip in a single payment.
-NextGen 511 will explore allowing customers to request and view multiple trip itineraries and make reservations for shared-use transportation options such as transit, bike-sharing, ridesharing, and car-sharing.
+SANDAG is also developing the concept for a new Next Generation (NextGen) traveler information system, an expansion of the current 511 San Diego system.
+The vision of NextGen 511 is a comprehensive system that allows travelers to seamlessly plan and pay for trips using multiple transportation services.
+The system will allow customers to view multiple itineraries, make reservations for shared-use transportation options (such as transit, bike-sharing, ridesharing, and car-sharing), and then pay for all of it with in a single payment.

 Autonomous Vehicle Proving Grounds